 Some of you may have children who love playing the Floor is Lava (also known as “Hot Lava “).
 If you have never heard of the game in “The Floor is Lava”, players imagine that the floor is made of lava and thus avoid touching the ground.
 My daughter and her friends love playing different versions of the game, such as lava monster where one person is the lava monster and everyone else tries to stay away from the lava monster without touching the lava ground.
-I knew right away she would love the new game from Endless Games.
+I knew right away Miss P would love this new game from Endless Games called The Floor is Lava.
 In the “Floor is Lava” by Endless Games players imagine the floor is LAVA, while “spinning” for their colour and jumping along their coloured pieces for safety.

 - 25 Colored Foam Safety Stones

 - 27 Challenge Cards